 "Race, Faith and Politics Today" is a collection of more than 125 of Huckins' award-winning news columns that combine Scripture, interviews and research to analyze topics in a conversational way.
 Chapters include "Black Is Beautiful" and "COGIC Coast to Coast," the latter profiling the denomination's congregations across America.
-See the Table of Contents and how to order the book.
+See how to order the book.

 Huckins' columns have been honored by the National Association of Black Journalists, Evangelical Press Association, Religion Newswriters Association and other groups.